CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 ## Feedback

+* There is a bug in coherent grids when boids size is small.
+See the [my post in Ed Discussion](https://edstem.org/us/courses/28083/discussion/1757498).

-At first all my boids would disapear quickly.
+* At first all my boids would disapear quickly.
 It took me a while before I realize it's because some values were divided by zero.
 Then I added `glm::epsilonequal` to solve the problem.

+* I observe that in scatered grids, the FPS is low at the begining.
+Then the fps increases as the boids gathering.
+The situation of the coherent grids is contrary.